CobbTyler18/elive-user-guide/Readme.md

 ## User Management

-To maintain the privacy of users of the Linux system and manage their accounts and supervision, as well as track the problems they will go through, find the solutions to these problems, and inform users the changes, update, and upgrade the system.
-Even if there is a one user using the system it was always a challenge for the managing users.
-I will show you some tools and some tasks assigned to add the user to Linux system where you see adding and deleting accounts is an easy process for managing users.
+To maintain the privacy of users of the Linux system and manage their accounts and supervision, as well as track the problems they will go through, find the solutions to these problems, and inform users the changes, updates, and upgrades made to the system.
+I will show you some tools and some tasks assigned to add the user to the Linux system where you will see adding and deleting accounts is an easy process for managing users.

-Before we talk about how to creating and deleting a user account I will talk about the most important text file(/etc/passwd) because is processing the all most and necessary details and information about all users in the Linux system.
+Before we talk about how to create and delete a user account I will talk about the most important text file (/etc/passwd) this text file contains all necessary details and information about all users in the Linux system.

-This file it is open to read only for users, and it is read and writable for root account.
+This file is read only for users, and is read and writable for root account.

 ### /etc/passwd file

-The /etc/passwd file containe only one separate line, limited by a colon (:) for each user account in the system, also it is stored the information for each user using the Linux system.
-Every time we add new user to the system all details and information for the new user will stored in the same file.
+The /etc/passwd file contains only one separate line, limited by a colon (:) for each user account in the system, also it stores the information for each user using the Linux system.
+Every time we add a new user to the system all details and information for the new user will stored in the same file.

 root /h/jamal  >>> sudo  cat  /etc/passwd